-- 33. The Applicant disagreed that the exemption in section 30(c) was engaged.
-In their view, disclosure of the withheld information would not result in the significant probability of substantial prejudice. - 34.
+- 31. The Applicant disagreed that the exemption in section 30(c) was engaged.
+In their view, disclosure of the withheld information would not result in the significant probability of substantial prejudice. - 32.
 In respect of point (a) above, the Applicant submitted that the Authority had not substantiated the link between the specific information, disclosure and harm.
-They argued that the Lochaber Smelter Guarantee and Reimbursement Agreement (GRA) was a novel, highly

-- unusual agreement with a financing firm (Greensill Capital (UK) Ltd) which was not authorised and regulated by the Financial Conduct Authority, and which had subsequently collapsed into administration.
-In their view, the unique nature of this agreement would not compromise negotiations in future guarantees. - 35.
+They argued that the Lochaber Smelter GRA was a novel, highly unusual agreement with a financing firm (Greensill Capital (UK) Ltd) which was not authorised and regulated by the Financial Conduct Authority, and which had subsequently collapsed into administration.
+In their view, the unique nature of this agreement would not compromise negotiations in future guarantees. - 33.
 In respect of point (b) above, the Applicant did not believe there was any requirement for the Authority to obtain the consent of the participating companies prior to disclosing information.
 In their view, the participating companies will have engaged into the GRA knowing that the Authority was a public authority for the purposes of FOISA, and so information could be disclosed solely at the discretion of the Authority.
-They argued that the agreement should contain a clause to that effect. - 36.
-The Applicant also believed that an unredacted version of the marketing presentation was in the public domain, held by individuals within the financial investment community (as a prospective investment in 2017) and financial journalists.
-As this had only come to the Applicant's attention retrospectively, they had been unable to access a copy at the time.
+They argued that the agreement should contain a clause to that effect.